guyinwonder168/database-mcp-server/.kilocode/rules/memory-bank/brief.md

 # Database MCP Server - Project Brief

 ## Project Overview
 A production-ready Model Context Protocol (MCP) provider for SQL databases, written in Go.
 This server enables AI agents and developers to interact with multiple database types through a unified conversational API.
-All 11 MCP tools are implemented and comprehensively documented in the README, with configuration and usage examples for MySQL, MariaDB, PostgreSQL, and SQLite.
+All 12 MCP tools (including analyze-schema) are implemented and comprehensively documented in the README, with configuration and usage examples for MySQL, MariaDB, PostgreSQL, and SQLite.

 ## Core Mission
 Provide a secure, stateless, and unified interface for accessing MySQL, MariaDB, PostgreSQL, and SQLite databases via the Model Context Protocol, abstracting away database-specific complexities.
 Ensure robust documentation, easy onboarding, and safe credential management.